socialistlegacy/socialistlegacy/content/ephemera/test.md

 The Agitator, vol. 1, no. 1, November 15, 1910

-In the Hour of Execution.
+In the Hour of Execution.\
 by William Francis Barnard

 1887.

-&nbsp; &nbsp
-Is this what we must bear, O Freedom, Mother,
+Is this what we must bear, O Freedom, Mother,\
-&nbsp; &nbsp;To see thy face and but to touch thy hand?
+&nbsp; &nbsp;To see thy face and but to touch thy hand?\
-&nbsp; &nbsp; &nbsp; &nbsp; Is there no easier way?
+&nbsp; &nbsp; &nbsp; &nbsp; Is there no easier way?\
-Must death another take, and yet another,
+Must death another take, and yet another,\
-   While tears and lamentations thru the land
+&nbsp; &nbsp;While tears and lamentations thru the land\
-      Show the great price we pay?
+&nbsp; &nbsp; &nbsp; &nbsp; Show the great price we pay?\
-Yet, if it must be, Freedom, none say nay.
+Yet, if it must be, Freedom, none say nay.\

 See, Thou, these waiting for the hangman’s halter;--- These friends of man, must there be given to death?